Ropelength Criticality: Curves, reach, curvature and thickness

-It is a standard and straightforward fact that no regular (meaning immersive) parametrization of a Lipschitz curve is smoother than its arclength parametrization.
-Thus when we talk about the smoothness of~$L$ we mean the smoothness of the inclusion~$\gamma$.
-For any $C^1$ curve~$L$, we let $E=E_L\subset L$ denote the set of points at which $L$ (meaning $\gamma$) is twice differentiable.
-(At an endpoint $x\in\Deriv L$ we of course require only a one-sided second derivative.)
-No regular parametrization has a second derivative at any point of~$L\setm E$.
-For $x\in E$, we write $\kappa(x):=T'(x)=\gamma''(x)$ for the curvature vector.
-Recall that by Rademacher's Theorem $E$ has full measure if $L$ is $C^{1,1}$ (meaning $T$ is Lipschitz).
+When we talk about the degree of smoothness of a Lipschitz curve~$L$ we mean the smoothness of the arclength parametrization; it is a standard and straightforward fact that no (immersive) reparametrization can be smoother.
+For any $C^1$ curve~$L$, we let $E_L\subset L$ denote the set of points at which $L$ (meaning its arclength parametrization) is twice differentiable.
+(At an endpoint $x\in\d L$ we of course require only a one-sided second derivative.)
+No reparametrization has a second derivative at any point of~$L\setm E_L$.
+For $x\in E_L$, we write $\kappa(x):=T'(x)=\gamprpr(x)$ for the curvature vector.